tk-o/with-rust/readme.md

-# Habits and becoming proficinet
+# Habits and becoming proficient

 I strongly believe that becoming an expert in some field requires time and curiosity to be put it the area of interest.